cheungbx/float-valve-V1/README.md

-# float-valve-V1  - click the picture below to view the demonstration and DIY video.
-[![PicureLinkedToVideo](picture.JPG)](https://youtu.be/t1FxCKXK-P4)
+# float-valve-V1  - for auto nutrient level control for passive hydroponics
+#
 # Designed by cheungbx (c) 2020.08.07 - free for personal use.
 Prohibitted use on comercial products.

+click the picture below to view the demonstration and DIY video.
+[![PicureLinkedToVideo](picture.JPG)](https://youtu.be/t1FxCKXK-P4)

 # Float valve is a water level controller used in Passive Hydroponics systems.
 # Install a big nutriet tanks that can supply nutrients for a month for your plans.